justnandha/basic_plot_generator/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The thing is completed and give a plot of what we want.
+The plot generator is skeleton and it's objective is clearly set.

 But still **more improvement can be done**.